bjadamson/BoomHS/README.md

 When adding a new source file to the project, you must run the bootstrap script again.

 ### Run the project
-Running the project is easy too (yep you guessed it) if your using the command line, you just need to run the build-and-run script.
 ```bash
 scripts/build-and-run.bash
 ```